mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 💡 **Note:** With the `useColorScheme` hook, Joy UI ensures that the user selected mode (stored in localStorage by default) is in-sync across browser tabs.
 :::

 Congratulations 🎉!
-You have built your first and yet good looking UI with Joy UI!
+You've built your first good looking UI with Joy UI!